 She has been artist in residence at La Ira de Dios (ARG), Serlachius Museum (FIN), Nairs Contemporary Art Centre (SWTZ) and Watermill Centre International Summer Program (NYC).

 Select performances: V&A Museum, Nottdance Festival, The Place Theatre, Leeds Art Gallery, Fold, Land Art Biennale Art Safiental and Spiral Tokyo.
 Select exhibitions: Somerset House, Baltic 39, Hastings Contemporary and Golden Thread Gallery.
 Select screenings: Bury Art Museum, Unit Gallery, Cube Cinema, BS Moving Image Festival Frankfurt and Museum of Modern and Contemporary Art Seoul.

-Hollie Miller holds an MA from The Royal College of Art (2016) and a BPA from The Northern School of Contemporary Dance (2010).
-She has presented her work nationally and internationally in the UK, Europe, Argentina and Japan in minor contemporary art museums, galleries and outdoors.
+Miller holds an MA from The Royal College of Art and BPA from The Northern School of Contemporary Dance.